 Now read our guide on the complete costs of buying a home

-The risks of getting a mortgage with no deposit
+What are the risks of getting a mortgage without a deposit?

-Another problem with 100% mortgages is that the product fees tend to be higher, and the interest rate will always be higher than if you were able to put down a bigger deposit.
+The main problem with 100% mortgages is that the product fees and interest rates tend to be higher than if you were able to put down a deposit.

 Now read our guide on how to get your first mortgage